 A Lakota Horse Stick would represent the likeness of the horse and be decorated with markings and adornments that recounted the life and achievements of the horse.
 By making and carrying the stick, it was hoped that the spirit of the horse would follow the warrior in life and give him added strength and power.

-About Buffalo Spirit Medicine
+About Bison Spirit Medicine